coderboy-exe/simple_shell/README.md

 # C - Simple Shell
 ---
-Simple Shell README will be updated as the project goes on
+Simple Shell README will be updated as the project gets optimized